technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 * also has these bonuses
  * pattern matching/destructuring
- * clearer difference between sequential vs k/v tables
-  * lua uses curly brackets for all
-  * fennel looks more like json with square brackets for sequential
  * locals default to immutability
  * optional arity checks

 * fennel is simple (2kloc) but powerful
- * used in the last 3 lisp game jams by the winning entry
+* Lua is ubiquitous

 (28 minutes)

-## demo?

-* serial terminal to a lua repl
-* takver or jeejah

 ## lua-rtos

 https://whitecatboard.org/software/lua-rtos/

 * A port of Lua to the ESP32 platform
+ * provides Lua runtime
  * it sits on top of FreeRTOS

 https://freertos.org/

+* it's not much like Linux or Windows
 * what even is an operating system?
  * exposing capabilities of the underlying hardware to application code
  * on most systems this means display, disks, keyboards, mouse